Stylized Water 2

 Water depth and intersection effects aren't visible in a build It’s likely, when the game is running on the device, a different Quality profile is used than in the editor.
 If you have different pipeline assets assigned, per quality level, ensure the “Depth Texture” option is also enabled for them.
 See the Getting Started page for more details.

 Water depth and intersection effects do not appear on some objects The effect relies on the depth texture Unity renders, which provides a means to measure the distance from the water surface to an object’s pixel on screen.
-As such, shaders that don’t support depth writing will not be affected.
+As such, materials that don’t write to the depth texture will not be affected.
 This usually means:

 Mobile hardware